ShirakijiM/Modular-operator-and-Holevos-commutation-operator/abstract.md

-Abstract - We report on verification of the relation between the Holevo's commutation operator and the modular operator.
+{\it Abstract} - We report on verification of the relation between the Holevo's commutation operator and the modular operator.